maxshafer/shafer-research-group/content/authors/laura_fritschi/_index.md

 # Username (this should match the folder name)
 authors:
-  - Laura Fritschi
+  - laura

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Masters Student
+role: Masters Student (Co-Supervised with Dr. Walter Salzburger)

 # Organizations/Affiliations
 organizations: